Removable Online Knapsack and Advice: Results for Proportional Removable Knapsack

 Since \textsc{PropPack} opens one slot for each big item in the optimal solution $T$ and fills it with an item from the same subclass, as proved above, we have $|S_k|=|T_k|$ for every $k\in\{1,\dots,K\}$.
 Moreover, the sizes within a subclass $C_k$ vary by a factor of at most $1-\eps/2$; this means that we can bound both $\size(S_\gross)$ and $\size(T_\gross)$ from below by $L=\sum_{k=1}^K|S_k|(1-\eps/2)^k$ and from above by $L/(1-\eps/2)$.
 We conclude $\size(T_\gross)\ge \size(S_\gross)\cdot(1-\eps/2)$.

 Furthermore, since small items are packed greedily and only discarded one by one whenever necessary to make room for the big items, we will not lose much from their side either.
-If the presented small items have a total size of at most $L$, none is ever discarded.
+If the presented small items have a total size of at most $1-L/(1-\eps/2)$, none is ever discarded.
 In this case, we have $\size(T_\klein)\ge \size(S_\klein)$ and thus immediately $\size(T)\ge \size(S)\cdot(1-\eps/2)$.
-If small items are discarded, however, the worst case is the following type of instance: It starts with only small items of the largest possible size $\delta$, some of which are then discarded to accommodate big items that are all at the upper bound of the class indicated by the advice, leaving a gap of almost $\delta$, follows up with slightly smaller big items that are in the optimal solution and would not have lead to any discarded small items, and finally presents big items at the lower end of the size span, replacing all previously packed big items.
+If small items are discarded, however, the worst case is the following type of instance: It starts with only small items of the largest possible size $\delta$, some of which are then discarded to accommodate big items with sizes right at the upper limit for the classes indicated by the advice, leaving a gap of almost $\delta$, follows up with slightly smaller big items that are in the optimal solution and would not have lead to any discarded small items, and finally presents big items at the lower end of the size span, replacing all previously packed big items.